-- b.
-No person subject to the rules shall strike an opponent with his foot or any part of his leg that is below the knee. - c.
-There shall be no tripping.
+- No person subject to the rules shall strike an opponent with their foot or any part of their leg that is below the knee. - There shall be no tripping.
 Tripping is intentionally using the lower leg or foot to obstruct an opponent below the knee.
 (Rule 2-28)